newrelic/entity-definitions/docs/relationship_synthesis.md

 The `origin` field represents a closed list of values that indicate the source of telemetry.
 When defining a rule, a list of these values must be provided.

-TODO: Add a table with all supported origins

 Example:

 ```yaml